enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 Recommended Addresses are primarily intended for use in managed environments such as data centers and cloud providers.

 This option extends upon DHCPv6 so has similar privacy properties to other modes of DHCPv6 such as IA_NA.
 See {{RFC7824}} for an extensive discussion of these properties.
 As Recommended Addresses are under server control and may have less entropy, they may be more predictable within the /64 than addresses under the clients control to select.
+Clients configured to use {{RFC4941}} Privacy Addresses or similar scheme may chose to prefer those as a default source address.

 # IANA Considerations